hanai3Bi/Switch-OC-Suite/README.md

 2. Copy all the files in `SdOut` to the root of SD card. `system_settings.ini` should be edited manually.

-3. Grab `x.x.x_loader_xxxx.x.kip` for your Atmosphere version and desired RAM frequency (according to DRAM manufacturer), rename it to `loader.kip` and place it in `/atmosphere/kips/`.
+3. Grab `x.x.x_loader_xxxx.x.kip` for your Atmosphere version and desired RAM frequency, rename it to `loader.kip` and place it in `/atmosphere/kips/`.

 4. **Hekate-ipl bootloader:**

    - Rename the kip to `loader.kip` and add `kip1=atmosphere/kips/loader.kip` in `bootloader/hekate_ipl.ini`
-   - Set DRAM voltage in `/oc.ini`

    **Atmosphere Fusee bootloader:**